Updated: May 8, 2025

 Philadelphia Eagles: The preseason favorite

-The Eagles’ offense, led by Jalen Hurts and a talented group of wide receivers including DeVonta Smith and A.J.
+The Eagles’ offense, led by Jalen Hurts, Saquon Barkley, and a talented group of wide receivers including DeVonta Smith and A.J.
 Brown, is capable of putting up big numbers against any defense.
 On the defensive side, the Eagles are anchored by a solid front line and an aggressive secondary, making them a well-rounded team.

 Washington Commanders: New hope

 The Washington Commanders, owners of three (admittedly distant) Super Bowl titles, have endured decades of mediocrity in the NFC East.
 In fact, over the last 15 years they’ve finished in third (3x) or fourth/last (9x) an impressive 12 combined times during that span.
 While the other three seasons did result in division titles, the team never won more than ten games during that span.
-However, for the first time in a long time the Commanders have reason to be excited.
+However, everything changed for Washington during the 2024 / 2025 season.

 What history tells us about NFC East betting

 The NFC East is known for its unpredictability, with no team consistently dominating the division in recent years.
-In fact, it’s been twenty years since the same team captured the division title two years in a row.
+In fact, before the Eagles won in 2024 and 2025, it had been twenty years since the same team captured the division title two years in a row.
 This variability has made the race for the NFC East title particularly thrilling.

 The NFC East was first formed in 1967, branded as the “Capitol Division” of the NFL.
 However, after the 1970 merger with the AFL it officially adopted the NFC East name.
 In the decades since the division has established itself as a true cornerstone of the league.
 Tying in the major Northeastern metro areas of New York, Philadelphia, and Washington DC, plus the biggest team in Texas – the sheer volume of fans can’t be topped.
 Plus, the level of play and has traditionally been quite high.